Never Give Up

-Sign up with your email address to receive news and updates about Brita’s campaign.
+Sign up with your email address to receive news and updates about how you can join in!

-I’m not a career politician.
 First and foremost, I’m a ranchwife and mother.
 My husband, Gary, operates a family cattle ranch with his twin brother outside of McCoy in southern Routt County where we raised our two daughters Abbey and Izabel.
 The Raymond Horn Ranch has been in the family since 1964, running close to 500 cow/calf pairs in the high country.
 Our daughters grew up on the ranch raising 4-H sheep and steers and running their successful soap business, Bubble Creek Soap.
 I’m a first responder and the fire chief for the Rock Creek Volunteer Fire Department.
-And, I’m proud to serve as the Treasurer of Routt County.
+And, I’m proud to serve as former Treasurer of Routt County.

 In 2016, I faced a difficult decision as Treasurer of Routt County.
 The largest employer and largest property taxpayer in the county filed for bankruptcy in April.
 With any bankrupt company, there is always a question of whether creditors like Routt County would receive the property tax payment.
 I was not surprised when the company was late on its tax payment, but I was disappointed to see that the check was light – this company chose not to pay more than $91,000 in penalties and interest, but wanted me to accept the check as payment in full.
 To be clear, Colorado law does not allow County Treasurers to waive penalty and interest.
 Some in my community suggested that I just look the other way, accept the smaller check, and move forward.
 I could not in good conscience cut a break to a multi-national company when I could not do that for a single mother struggling to get current on her taxes.
 I sent the check back, and we proceeded to reach an agreement.
 Real leadership means that we have to take heat for our decisions sometimes.
 Personally, I didn't enter politics to make friends - I did it to make a difference.

-Serving as Treasurer, I know firsthand the importance of protecting the hard earned dollars of taxpayers.
+Serving as Treasurer, I knew firsthand the importance of protecting the hard earned dollars of taxpayers.
 One of my first projects as Treasurer was to establish a brand new Standard Operating Manual for the Treasurer’s Office.
-I have added many new checks and balances, and provided cross training for all duties and responsibilities in the office.
+I added many new checks and balances, and provided cross training for all duties and responsibilities in the office.
 Once those procedures were in place, I used my experience as a cost controller and cost analyst to increase efficiencies swiftly so we could get the Treasurer’s Office back on track.
-Now, we work daily with other county departments to ensure that they are following the checks and balance we’ve put in place.
+We worked daily with other county departments to ensure that they are following the checks and balance we’ve put in place.

-The reason I am running for Colorado Treasurer is to serve our state, our communities, and most importantly you the taxpayer.
 My determination to serve others runs deep in my soul.
 It's how I was raised.
 Be grateful for what you have and give back more.
 While living in Washington D.C., I served those less fortunate at soup kitchens each night after work.
 It was there that my passion to serve others was ignited.
-I am energized by serving others, and I would be honored to serve as our next State Treasurer and to work hard for our state and our communities.
+I am energized by serving others, and I will continue to work hard and fight for our state and our communities.

 My passion for service has propelled me to several positions of service and leadership in my community: